Briefpoint

 • Audit trail and version control: Tracks every edit, comment, and approval.

-• Central contract library: Organizes contracts with filters, tags, and search.
+• Central contract library: Supports document organization with filters, tags, and search.

 • Integrates with key platforms: Works with Salesforce, Slack, DocuSign, and more.